EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 if you want to be very secure about this, or from anywhere (0.0.0.0/0) if you're less concerned about someone getting access.

+Some values to note for dev/prod.template.values.yaml: sql.database will be what you entered for Initial Database Name sql.user and sql.password will be the name and password of the admin user sql.host will be the Endpoint of the RDS instance/cluster; find this

 ## Edit security group to allow instanceserver traffic into VPC
 You'll need to edit the new cluster's main security group to allow instanceserver traffic.
 On the AWS web client, go to EC2 -> Security Groups.
 There should be three SGs that have